 Keyword options can be used to provide additional instructions to the writer.
 If a writer doesn't recognise an option, it is silently ignored.
-The available options are described later in this handbook.
+The available options are described in the image format documentation for each writer.

 You can use a file object instead of a filename.
 In this case, you must always specify the format.
 The file object must implement the seek, tell, and write methods, and be opened in binary mode.